Reference Cutting Velocity given Rate of Increase of Wear-Land Width Solution

 Reference Cutting Velocity given Optimum Spindle Speed

-Go Reference Cutting Velocity = Rotational Frequency of Spindle*2*pi*Outside Radius of the Workpiece/((((1+Taylor's Tool Life Exponent)*Cost of a Tool*Reference Tool Life*(1-Workpiece Radius Ratio))/((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))^Taylor's Tool Life Exponent)
+Go Reference Cutting Velocity = Rotational Frequency of Spindle*2*pi*Outer Radius of Workpiece/((((1+Taylor's Tool Life Exponent)*Cost of a Tool*Reference Tool Life*(1-Workpiece Radius Ratio))/((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))^Taylor's Tool Life Exponent)

 Instantaneous Cutting Speed given Feed